turingschool/frontend-mod-1-prework/finalProject/highLevelCC.md

   I plan to spend the next week and a half working on building up coding muscle memory, while working through the details of this code.
 My goal is to have a working `encode()` function that I completely understand and that shifts right OR left by the time classes begin.

+  Yeah, so after taking some time away, I came back and read through my code comments once more and BINGO!
+Problem solved. `currentIndex - num` to shift left.
+I'm still wondering though if you can achieve this with an i--?

 ```js
   // declare the function and name it - encode - and add the parameters for the function to take a string and a number
   function encode(str, num) {